 Eventually, it came to my attention that there was an Army Band operating on the island.
 So right after New Year’s and with oboe and clarinet in hand (I just happened to have brought them both with me, in a double case that accommodated both instruments), I found the company, which was based in Sukiran, the main Army base on the island (it was more centrally-located, too), successfully auditioned and was reassigned to the 29th Army Band, just in time to help them move into newly-acquired living quarters.
 At least now I was with other musicians and was playing and singing regularly, having by this time also joined the local Chapel Choir and the Choral Society, which were made up of servicemen and civilians, officers and their wives.

 Our luggage was in the form of an Army-issued, olive-drab green duffel bag, in which we transported all our belongings and clothing items.
 When we first arrived on the island and while waiting to be assigned somewhere, we were lodged in a barracks holding area with no lockers or security for our personal property.
 So our stuff was pretty much up for the taking, if we didn’t stay right there and watch it at all times.
 I was out and about exploring during the day, so I was not there on guard the whole time.
 I wasn’t going to lug the thing around with me.
 On the very first day that I arrived, somebody stole my beloved radio/cassette player.
 I imagine that the thief kept it for himself, as there was no pawnshop around at which to hock it.
-They did, however, let me retain my instruments, typewriter and camera, thankfully, all of which I used often during my stay.
+They did, however, let me retain my musical instruments, typewriter and camera, thankfully, all of which I used often during my stay.